-The park is a 12,8 hectar area on the Kreuzberg.
-The Kreuzberg — translation “cross mountain” — is the highest natural peak of Berlins city center.
+Victoriapark is a 12,8 hectar public park on the Kreuzberg.
+On the top of the hill stands the national monument of Schinkel, which commemorates the victory against Napoleon.
+The Kreuzberg – translation “cross mountain” – is the highest natural peak of Berlins city center.
 Yes, the highest.
 Which means Berlin is as flat as an iron board.
-The Kreuzberg — the actual Kreuzberg hill — is the pimple in Berlins face.
-But it’s a really nice pimple.
 The green park and slopes which you can picknick on are very inviting to spend a whole afternoon on top of the city.

 But, besides being an interesting landmark and apparently a very important location to several wars and battles in the historic past, Wikipedia also tells me that Victoriapark has functioning vineyards!
 Approximately 600 bottles per year are pressed.
 I almost can’t believe anyone would bother to grow wine up there, but that’s just a quirky fact.